An excerpt from “The Attic” by Bekah Ferguson & Rachel Xu.

 There was something lurking in the swamp; something that had started out quite small but had been growing for many years since.

 When Ian left the land of Alvernia as a young boy, he’d taken along some kind of tadpole from his father’s collection of species, thinking it a frog.
 He’d then released it into the swamp.
 Later, when he realized his mistake (that it was no tadpole), a year had already passed.
 Of course it was possible the creature had died right away, for he’d seen no sign of it in the few times he’d been at the swamp—but he wasn’t going to just assume this.
-Better to err on the side of caution.
+Better to assume the worst and stay on guard.

 The three of them trudged forward in a row, every step threatening to suck off their boots.